How to prevent users removing security from PDF files

 There are several types of PDF security, but password security is the most common.
 Software such as Adobe Acrobat, Foxit PDF, SmallPDF, and various other online services and tools all offer this type of protection.

-There are two types of PDF password:
+There are two types of PDF password.
+They have some key differences:

 - The PDF open password: This is used to determine who can open the file, as well as encrypt it.